band/bandstands/readingNotes/From An Essay on Waiting.md

 # From An Essay on Waiting

-APAvar:  Köhler, Andrea Year:  2017.  _Passing Time : an Essay on Waiting_.
+APA:  Köhler, Andrea Year:  2017.  _Passing Time : an Essay on Waiting_.
 Upper West Side Philosophers.
 Link: <http://www.worldcat.org/oclc/1088317889>

 I am reading "An Essay on Waiting" by Andrea Köhler, and in a section called "The Lagoon of Dreams", she writes: